ActiveLogin/ActiveLogin.Authentication/README.md

 ### Contribute

 We are very open to community contributions to Active Login.
-You'll need a basic understanding of Git and GitHub to get started.
-The easiest way to contribute is to open an issue and start a discussion.
-If you make code changes, submit a pull request with the changes and a description.
-Don’t forget to always provide tests that cover the code changes.
+Please see our [contribution guidelines](CONTRIBUTING.md) before getting started.

 ### License & acknowledgements